 2.3.2 Setting

 The Practice Team Information (PTI) network of 40 general practices currently covers a six per-cent representative sample of the Scottish population (n=300,000).
 These primary care practices are given financial incentives by NHS National Services Scotland to record and code additional data electronically, over and above that routinely recorded for clinical care or as part of the PTI project (e.g. age, co-morbidity, out of hours contacts and socioeconomic status), including influenza vaccination status [9].
 Data from general practices within Scotland have shown to be of high quality and useful for epidemiological research [10].
 The completeness of capture of contacts and accuracy of clinical event coding in primary care (using Read codes) has been found to be above 91% [11].
 The NHS in Scotland is free at the point of care.
 Access to secondary and tertiary care is usually provided through primary care with almost all of the population being registered with a general practitioner.
+We aim to recruit further practices (n = 250-1000).

 Once the pandemic is underway and using the unique Community Health Index (CHI) number, general practice patient level data will be extracted and linked to the Scottish Morbidity Record (SMR) catalogue which has information on all in-patient hospitalisations within Scotland (as well as information on death certification linked from the General Register Office for Scotland [GROS now known as NRS] [12]) from 1981.
 Hospital data are reliable, with completeness and accuracy rates exceeding 90% [11].
+Other new datasets will be included e.g. SICSAG, HEPMA, A&E, GP out of hours calls etc.

 In a sub-study, data on vaccination and other patient characteristics will be linked to serological information collected from patients with influenza-like-illness by practices.
-Scottish laboratories (West of Scotland Specialist Virology Laboratory & Regional Virus Laboratory Specialist Virology Centre [Edinburgh]) will store 2,000 biochemistry samples from a subset of participating practices.
+Scottish laboratories (West of Scotland Specialist Virology Laboratory & Regional Virus Laboratory Specialist Virology Centre [Edinburgh]) will collect and store up to a potential 2,000 biochemistry samples from a subset of participating practices.
 Once 2,000 specimens have been collected we will explore the replacement of patients’ samples who have died or deregistered from participating practices using deterministic data linkage between the laboratory and primary care.
 Using this technique we will also explore whether patient descriptions can be elucidated (e.g. ageband, sex, comorbidity, socioeconomic status) and stored in readiness for a pandemic.
-Once the pandemic begins, we will undertake a data linkage to determine other fields such as vaccination status (and other data including antiviral prescribing and influenza/influenza like illness) of these patients.
+Once the pandemic begins, we will undertake a data linkage to determine other fields such as vaccination status (and other data including e.g. antiviral and other prescribing and influenza/influenza like illness) of these patients.
 Their serum will then be tested to determine exposure to previous influenza viruses/vaccine (by the presence of antibodies) once a suitable validated test has been developed.
-Swabs submitted to test for new pandemic influenza will be compared to determine if previous vaccine or exposure confers protection.
+Swabs submitted to test for new pandemic e.g. influenza/COVID-19 will be compared to determine if previous vaccine or exposure confers protection.
+Other epidemiological questions will require study data as and when required.

 2.3.3 Target population